YiyaoShan/Documentation/Onboarding.md

 ## Step 2: OAuth configuration
 ### 2.1 Enterprise registration in OAuth Server
-The previous step involves the registration of your enterprise (identified by its BCE-KBO number) in the Social Security OAuth authorization server, thanks to which you get an **OAuth client ID** that is associated with your enterprise and your certificate, allowing you to generate an **OAuth AccessToken** which serves for consulting the e-Box Enterprise RESTful API.
+The previous step involves the registration of your enterprise (identified by its BCE-KBO number) in the Social Security OAuth authorization server, thanks to which you get an **OAuth client ID** that is associated with your enterprise and your certificate, allowing you to generate an **OAuth AccessToken** which serves for consulting the e-Box Enterprise RESTful Webservice.

 ### 2.2 Retrieving the OAuth AccessToken
 The Social Security’s RESTful Webservice is highly secured.
 Before you can access to the e-Box Enterprise RESTful Webservice, you must request an OAuth AccessToken from the OAuth authorization server.